 Three JPMorgan Chase & Co.
-(JPM) investment bankers are leaving for Evercore Partners Inc. (EVR) and Centerview Partners LP, the latest dealmakers to depart a global lender for a merger advisory boutique.
+(JPM:US) investment bankers are leaving for Evercore Partners Inc. (EVR:US) and Centerview Partners LP, the latest dealmakers to depart a global lender for a merger advisory boutique.

 Barrett “Brett” Pickett and Lowell Strug, who advised restaurant and other consumer companies at New York-based JPMorgan, are joining Evercore in the coming weeks, according to three people with knowledge of the matter.
 Adam Beshara, 38, who worked with manufacturers such as ITT Corp., starts at Centerview today, firm co-founder Blair Effron said.